VikSil/howtoquant-backend/README.md

 This is a **proof of concept** hobby project aimed at exploration of finance topics and their technical implementation.
 While the functionality and architecture bares some resemblance to real-world systems and some of the data reflects true facts, no part of this project is intended as financial advice and is not to be considered as such.

-The deployed API can be accessed on root https://howtoquant.pythonanywhere.com/\<appname>/ with available endpoints documented [here](https://github.com/VikSil/howtoquant-backend/blob/trunk/howtoquant/assets/json/all_endpoints.json).
+The deployed API can be accessed on root https://howtoquant.pythonanywhere.com/ \<appname> with available endpoints documented [here](https://github.com/VikSil/howtoquant-backend/blob/trunk/howtoquant/assets/json/all_endpoints.json).

 The front-end is deployed to [howtoquant.com](https://howtoquant.com).